 Rediscover history and get immersed in the lives and stories that made the Pacific Northwest the unique place it is today.

-MOHAI tells Seattle’s story through exhibitions and interactives.
-True Northwest: The Seattle Journey examines the trials and successes of Seattle’s colorful, sometimes bumpy trek from wilderness to world city.
+MOHAI tells Seattle’s story through exhibits and interactives.
+True Northwest: The Seattle Journey examines how the dramatic environment, diverse populations, connections to the broader world, and inventive spirit have shaped the region’s history.
 The Bezos Center for Innovation investigates Seattle’s role as a nexus of big ideas and new directions.

 MOHAI is respected nationally and treasured locally as a dynamic, innovative museum where historical exploration inspires people to create a better future for themselves and their communities.

 Daily: 10 am-5 pm